 Companies accepted into the Velocity Garage have access to our 37,000 sq. ft. facility, located in the Tannery in downtown Kitchener.
-The facility includes workspace, meeting rooms, a science lab, assembly space, workshop, and prototyping lab, as well as a fitness room and small basketball court.
+The facility includes workspace, meeting rooms, a science lab, assembly space, workshop, and prototyping lab, as well as a fitness room and a small basketball court.

-Velocity invests a lot of resources (both tangible and intangible) into our companies.
+Velocity invests a lot of resources (both tangible and intangible) in our companies.
 Our goal is to see these resources translate into higher-growth, faster-moving, more competitive, more ambitious companies.
 The startup path isn’t easy and we’re not here to make it any easier, just more fruitful.

 During your time in Velocity, recurring board meetings are held between you and (typically two) Velocity Business Advisors.
-These board meetings enable your Advisors to support you, push you outside your comfort-zone, and hold you accountable to your company’s success.
+These board meetings enable your Advisors to support you, push you outside your comfort zone, and hold you accountable to your company’s success.
 Advisors will ask difficult questions, identify weaknesses and risks in your business, and raise concerns about your trajectory.
 Advisors will provide guidance on how to approach some of the biggest challenges facing you and your company.
-These meetings are not formal Board of Directors meetings; however we do conduct them in a similar format and style that is fine-tuned to push founders to achieve their maximum potential.
+These meetings are not formal Board of Directors meetings; however, we do conduct them in a similar format and style that is fine-tuned to push founders to achieve their maximum potential.

 The Velocity Garage is split into 3 stages of companies, described at a high level below: